Updated November 21, 2023

 Key Differences Between CA vs MBA

 Let us discuss some of the major key differences between CA vs MBA:

-- CA course takes an average of a minimum of four to five years to complete whereas the MBA course takes around 2 years to complete.
+- The CA course takes an average of four to five years to complete, whereas the MBA course takes around 2 years to complete.

-- Only ICAI or the Institute of Chartered Accountants of India offers CA course whereas there are multiple universities around the world that offers an MBA course.
+- Only ICAI or the Institute of Chartered Accountants of India offers a CA course, whereas there are multiple universities around the world that offers an MBA course.

-- The MBA course can be pursued through regular, offline, part-time or distance education too whereas the same thing is not applicable in the case of a CA course.
+- MBA courses can be pursued through regular, offline, part-time or distance education, whereas the same thing is not applicable in a CA course.

 - CA course may take a long time to complete, but it is not that expensive as compared to a regular MBA course.
 A regular MBA course from a reputed university can be at least ten times expensive to the overall expenses incurred in pursuing a CA course.

 - CA course is much harder as compared to the MBA course.

 - After clearing all four levels, which include the Common Proficiency Test (CPT), IPCC/IPCE (Intermediary exams), three years of mandatory Article-ship under a CA firm, and the Finals exam, one can complete a CA course.
 On the other hand, an aspirant can complete an MBA course by clearing all the semesters and exams.

-- A CA course can be pursued right after class 12 exams whereas the MBA course is a post-graduate program that is it can only be pursued by graduates.
+- A CA course can be pursued right after class 12 exams, whereas the MBA course is a post-graduate program that is graduates can only pursue it.

-- In a CA course, a three-year article-ship under a CA firm is mandatory whereas, in an MBA course, internships are mandatory.
+- A three-year article-ship under a CA firm is mandatory in a CA course, whereas, in an MBA course, internships are mandatory.